 The significant advantage of hiking to Nahargarh Fort is it can be attempted during the dawn.
 In recent times, a considerable number of tourists have also hiked on this route.
 It requires 15 minutes for a fit person to complete the trail since the Nahargarh Fort height is 200 meters.

 There are a couple of more places to trek in Nahargarh Fort but are on unmarked routes.
 Read Why sunrise at Nahargarh Fort is a bad idea?

 Nahargarh Fort trek is at the base of Nahargarh Fort walking ramp in the Purani Basti area of Jaipur.

 Starting Point of Nahargarh Fort Trek is Purani Basti, Nahargarh Road

-Trail Gradient – It is steep ascend through a cobbled stone path.
-Many people like to use this for fitness activity.
+Trail Gradient – It is a steep ascend through a cobbled stone path.
+Many people like to use this for fitness activities.
 It is a short trail.

 5. Chulgiri Trek

 Chulgiri hills offer a more rustic trekking experience.
 Chulgiri remains a prominent place it being one of the most popular Digamber Jain temples in Jaipur.
 These hills are also home to many leopards since Chulgiri is on the border with Jhalana Forest.
 One of the most popular routes of Jhalana Leopard Safari called zone 1 ends near the base Chulgiri hills.

 I wouldn’t suggest a trek into the jungle surrounding Chulgiri.
 However, one can opt to ascend the stairs which lead to the temple.
 The stairs offer panoramic views along with a cardio workout.
 Many runners love to run on the ramp which leads to the temple starting from the valley.